sigasi/sigasi_insights/content/manual/editor.md

 ### Format code on save

-You can configure Sigasi Studio to automatically format your VHDL files when you save your source files via **Preferences > Sigasi > VHDL**, next enable **Enable code format on save**.
+You can configure Sigasi Studio to automatically format your VHDL files when you save your source files via **Window > Preferences > Sigasi > VHDL**, next enable **Enable code format on save**.

 ### Format project